In this Article

 To add CANbus to a project, you will need the following:

-- A CANbus controller: This is a device that is responsible for transmitting and receiving data on the CANbus network.
+- A controller: This is a device that is responsible for transmitting and receiving data on the CANbus network.
 It can be a microcontroller or a dedicated controller chip.

-- A CANbus transceiver: This is a device that converts the electrical signals used by the CANbus controller into the correct format for the network.
+- A transceiver: This is a device that converts the electrical signals used by the CANbus controller into the correct format for the network.

-- A CANbus cable: This is a special type of cable that is used to connect the CANbus controller and transceiver to the rest of the network.
+- A cable: This is a special type of cable that is used to connect the CANbus controller and transceiver to the rest of the network.

 - A programming language: You will need to use a programming language, such as C or Python, to write the software that will control the CANbus controller and transmit and receive data on the network.